AppsFlyer/donkey/README.md

 ### HTTPS Requests

-Making HTTPS requests requires only setting `:ssl` to `true` when creating the client or the request.
-The port can be omitted and will default to 443.
-If you've already set a default-port when creating the client, then you must override it when creating the request.
+Making HTTPS requests requires setting `:ssl` to `true` and `:default-port` or `:port` when creating a client or a request respectively.

 ```clojure
 (->